-In an earlier post, we discussed how bananas are safe for Rottweilers and are in fact a good source of fiber and other important nutrients.
-So, now it may have you wondering about other fruits, and whether they’re safe.
+In an earlier post, we discussed how bananas are safe for Rottweilers and are a good source of fiber and other important nutrients.
+So, now it may have you wondering about other fruits and whether they’re safe.
 How about strawberries, for example?

 You’ll be pleased to know that strawberries are safe for your Rottweiler to eat.
 They’re a delicious, refreshing treat, especially in the summertime.
-It won’t come as a surprise, though, to hear that they should always be fed to your dog in moderation, like all treats in life.
+It won’t come as a surprise to hear that they should always be fed to your dog in moderation, like all treats in life.

 Strawberries: The Natural and Versatile Treat

 When asked to picture a dog treat in our heads, we’d almost always think of a meaty treat, usually found on the pet food aisle and tossed into our shopping cart at the store.

 Instead of heading for processed treats, it’s much better to go for the fresh fruit and vegetable section.